pipcom/FR6-TMS-RemoteDB-Adapter/README.md

 click on Connect.
 You should not see any errors.

-if you are using postgres northwind or mssql northwind databse you can enter select
+if you are using postgres northwind or mssql northwind database you can enter select

 "select * from customers"